kyle116/java/swift/xcode-app.md

 Anticipate object behavior based on the UIView/UIControl class hierarchy

-Use the asset catalog to add image assets to a project
+**Use the asset catalog to add image assets to a project** In the project navigator, select Assets.xcassets to view the asset catalog.

+The asset catalog is a place to store and organize your image assets for an app.
+In the bottom left, there is a + button to add files to folder

+**To display a default image in the image view**

+Open your storyboard.

+In your storyboard, select the image view.

+With the image view selected, open the Attributes inspector image in the utility area.

+In the Attributes inspector, find the field labeled Image and select the photo.